 The following results on this page are based on 464 unique reviews from patients using the DrugStars app.
 These DrugStars users have given a Medicine Experience and Attitude (MEA) score of 68.5 in the range of -100 to +100 for Medicines used for Hyperthyroidism To see how the MEA Score is calculated click here.

 If you feel that the information shown is not representative of how you feel, or you want to join the DrugStars movement, helping other patients like you then you can join DrugStars by either downloading the app and adding your medication experiences.
 Or you can use our webform here on the site, just click the buttons below.

 Every time you review a medication you empower patients!

-411 patients were recently asked to what extent they felt that the benefits of Medicines used for Hyperthyroidism outweighed its disadvantages?
-75% of them answered positively saying they felt to large or extreme extent that the advantages of taking Medicines used for Hyperthyroidism outweighed its disadvantages.
-However, 15% of the patients felt this only to a moderate extent and that meant that 10% felt only a small extent or worst of all, not at all.
+Surveying 440 patients we asked them to what extent they felt that the benefits of their medicine (in this case Medicines used for Hyperthyroidism) outweighed its disadvantages.
+A group of 76% replied that they felt to a large or even extreme extent that the advantages of taking their medication outweighed any disadvantages that Medicines used for Hyperthyroidism may have.
+14% of the patients felt this and a reduced level and reported feeling only a moderate extent.
+At the bottom of the scale were 9% of the patients asked, who felt this was true to only a small extent or even reported a result of not at all.